tap349/tap349.github.io/_posts/2017-11-01-elixir-behaviour.md

   end
   ```

-- behaviour module combined with callback module
+- BM combined with CM

-  behaviour module can be embedded directly or as a nested module
+  BM can be embedded inside CM directly or as a nested module
-  (in latter case the boundary between the two is more explicit).
+  (in the latter case the boundary between the two is more explicit).

-  this pattern is useful when there are only 2 callback modules
-  (real and mock callback modules) and it's tiresome to create
+  this pattern is useful when there are only 2 CMs (real and mock CMs)
-  a separate callback module for real implementation each time
+  and it's tiresome to create a separate CM for real implementation
-  (or you cannot come up with a proper name for this module).
+  each time (or you cannot come up with a proper name for this module).

-  embedding behaviour module directly:
+  embedding BM directly:

   ```elixir
   defmodule MyApp.API do